What's old is new (and helps us grow)

-Second hand shopping, an integral part of re-use and recycling, makes sense.
+Second-hand shopping, an integral part of re-use and recycling, makes good sense.
 It is kind on the wallet and makes an important contribution to climate protection.
-By contrast, dumping waste in landfill sites causes lasting damage to air, water and soil, polluting the surrounding areas and emitting high levels of CO2 and methane into the atmosphere.
+By contrast, dumping waste in landfill sites can cause lasting damage to water and soil, can pollute the surrounding areas and can emit high levels of CO2 and methane into the atmosphere.
 It is often a pointless waste of valuable materials.

 Modern recycling plants can be found all across the EU.

 In the cement industry, one of the highest CO2-producing sectors, sustainable ideas are being introduced that enable energy and materials to be recovered from waste and later used as a substitute for primary fuel and raw materials.
 Even our body heat can be reused.